zamp21/collabtrans/README.md

     # 3. Instantiate the workflow
     workflow = XlsxWorkflow(config=workflow_config)

-    # 4. Read the file and perform translation
+    # 4. Load the file and execute translation
     workflow.read_path("path/to/your/notes.xlsx")
     await workflow.translate_async()
-    # Or use the synchronous method
+    # Alternatively, use the synchronous method
     # workflow.translate()

     # 5. Save the results
     workflow.save_as_xlsx(name="translated_notes.xlsx")
     print("The xlsx file has been saved.")

-    # Alternatively, export the translated xlsx as binary
+    # It's also possible to export the translated xlsx as binary
     text_bytes = workflow.export_to_xlsx()